nicholashaemmerle1994/coffix-the-recipe-manager/README.md

 - Search functionality: Implement a powerful search system that enables users to find coffee recipes based on various criteria, including brewing method and tasting notes.
 - Like functionality: Users will be able to like recipes and see the most popular recipes on Coffix.
 - Mark recipes as private: Users can choose to mark their recipes as private so only they can see them.
+- Dark Mode

-i am always looking for ways to improve Coffix and welcome any feedback or suggestions you may have.
+I am always looking for ways to improve Coffix and welcome any feedback or suggestions you may have.

 ## Installation